zoontek/react-native-permissions/README.md

 Check user permissions (iOS only)

 ##What
-Some iOS features require the user grant permission before you can access them.
+Some iOS features require the user to grant permission before you can access them.

 This library lets you check the current status of those permissions.
 (Note: it _doesn't_ prompt the user, just silently checks the permission status)